RungeZhai/SilentCamera/README.md

 Usage:
-There are 2 kind of implementations.
+There are 2 kinds of implementations.

 Implementation 1: